Canada says Microsoft and Facebook will do more to help ensure security of election

 Microsoft and Facebook had also agreed to intensify efforts to combat disinformation, promote safeguards to address cyber security incidents and explain their rules about accepting political advertising, Gould said.

-“I urge other platforms to follow suit in the coming days,” she added in a clear reference to Twitter Inc and Alphabet Inc’s Google.
+“I urge other platforms to follow suit in the coming days,” she added in a clear reference to Twitter Inc (TWTR.N) and Alphabet Inc’s (GOOGL.O) Google.

 Reporting by David Ljunggren and Kelsey Johnson in Ottawa; Editing by Matthew Lewis